brangerbriz/machine-learning-docs/markdown/machine-learning-models.md

 # Machine Learning Models

 Models are a synthetic representation of the way that something in the real life works.
-There is a function that describes every non-random occurrence in the universe.
+There exists a function that describes every non-random occurrence in the universe.
 Knowing any particular real-world function is impossible without knowing its output for every input past and future.
 But estimating/approximating a function can be done if you have enough example outputs of that function.
 The estimation of this function is called a model.

 In machine learning, models are the result of [training](training.html).
 With [parametric](https://en.wikipedia.org/wiki/Parametric_model) ML algorithms like neural networks, the model is the trained network parameters (the weights and biases, more on that soon).
 Essentially, models are: